 Methods of Take

 Mississippi’s oyster season for public reefs usually occurs between the colder months of October to April.
 There are two methods to harvesting oysters: dredging and tonging.
-An appropriate recreational or commercial oyster harvesting license is required for all methods of harvesting oysters within MS waters.
+An appropriate recreational or commercial oyster harvesting license is required for all methods of harvesting oysters within Mississippi waters.

 A dredge may not exceed a weight of 115 pounds.
 The teeth of a dredge must be 5 inches or less in length and there may not be more than 16 teeth per dredge.
 A ‘hand’ dredge is smaller in size and has the following specifications: weighs not more than 40 pounds; has 10 or less teeth; a single tooth is not more than 5.25 inches in length.
 Hand dredges may only be used in harvest areas designated for dredging and are prohibited in tonging areas.
 Restrictions on the maximum number of dredges per vessel and the maximum number of sacks harvested daily will be established seasonally by the MDMR.